opensciencegrid/user-school-2019/docs/materials/day1/part4-ex4-hardware-diffs.md

 ---------------------------------------------------------

-For the second part of the exercise, you will just copy over the directory from part 1 on `learn.chtc.wisc.edu` to `osg-learn.chtc.wisc.edu` and resubmit your jobs to the OSG.
+For the second part of the exercise, you will just copy over the directory from part 1 on `learn.chtc.wisc.edu` to `training.osgconnect.net` and resubmit your jobs to the OSG.
 If you get stuck during the copying process, refer to [exercise 4.2](/materials/day1/part4-ex2-login-scp.md).

 ### Monitoring the remote jobs